 Geographically last (going west to east.), but by no means least is New Ireland Province.
 The long, musket shaped island lays at the far eastern end of the Bismarck Archipelago.
 And is famous for its unique Malagan carvings and traditional culture.

 Divers know the area for its WWII wrecks, large pelagics and the big currents that sweep through its northern islands.
-While surfers travel to New Ireland between late October and April to enjoy the swells coming in from the north-west and north-east and the 4-6ft waves they produce.
+At the same time, surfers travel to New Ireland between late October and April to enjoy the swells coming in from the northwest and northeast and the 4-6ft waves they produce.

 The province consists of the large main island of New Ireland.
 Plus numerous other smaller islands, the largest of which is New Hanover.

-There are two options for diving the Kavieng area.
-Lissenung Island Resort which is located on a small but very nice island about 20 minutes by boat from Kavieng.
-And Scuba Ventures which is located in Kavieng itself.
+There are two options for diving in the Kavieng area.
+Lissenung Island Resort is located on a small but very nice island about 20 minutes by boat from Kavieng.
+And Scuba Ventures, which is located in Kavieng itself.

 Check out the Complete Guide to Diving New Ireland to help you plan your trip to this very pleasant, remote and quite special part of Papua New Guinea.

-Don is based from Bali and his website https://indopacificimages.com/ has extensive location guides, articles and images on some of the best diving locations in the Indo-Pacific region and “big animal” encounters globally.
+Don is based in Bali, and his website https://indopacificimages.com/ has extensive location guides, articles and images on some of the best diving locations in the Indo-Pacific region and “big animal” encounters globally.